Constrained percolation, Ising model and XOR Ising model on planar lattices: Introduction

 The specific geometric properties of non-amenable graphs make it an interesting problem to study percolation models on such graphs; and a set of techniques have been developed in the past few decades; see \cite{BS96,blps,blps99,HP,LS99,Sch99,HPS,PSN,Wu00,RS01,HJL02,NP12,LP} for an incomplete list.
 In this paper, we also study the general automorphism-invariant percolation models on transitive planar graphs.

+One of the most classical percolation models is the \textbf{i.i.d Bernoulli site percolation} on a graph, in which the vertices are open (resp.\ closed) with probability $p$ (resp.\ $1-p$) independently, where $p\in[0,1]$.
+The \textbf{critical probability $p_c$} is the supremum of $p$'s such that almost surely there are no infinite open clusters.
+A graph $G=(V,E)$ is a \textbf{vertex-transitive graph} if there exists a subgroup $\Gamma\subseteq \mathbf{Aut}(G)$ of the automorphism group $G$ such that for any two vertices $v,w\in V$, there exist $\gamma\in \Gamma$ satisfying $\gamma v=w$.
+The number of \textbf{ends} of a connected graph is the supremum over its finite subgraphs of the number of infinite components that remain after removing the subgraph.

-Our results may be related to the following two conjectures:
+Our results may be related to the following two conjectures.
+More precisely, we prove the following conjectures for some special vertex-transitive planar graphs.

 \begin{conjecture}(Conjecture 7 of \cite{BS96}) Suppose that $G$ is a planar, connected graph, and the minimal vertex degree in $G$ is at least 7.
-In an i.i.d Bernoulli site percolation on $G$, the vertices are open (resp.\ closed) with probability $p$ (resp.\ $1-p$) independently, where $p\in[0,1]$.
-The critical probability $p_c$ is the supreme of $p$'s such that almost surely there are no infinite open clusters.
-Then at every $p$ in the range $(p_c,1-p_c)$, there are infinitely many infinite open clusters in the i.i.d Bernoulli site percolation on $G$.
+In an i.i.d Bernoulli site percolation on $G$, at every $p$ in the range $(p_c,1-p_c)$, there are infinitely many infinite open clusters in the i.i.d Bernoulli site percolation on $G$.
 Moreover, we conjecture that $p_c<\frac{1}{2}$, and the above interval is nonempty. \end{conjecture}

 In \Cref{exl2}, we explain why \Cref{cj1} is true for the i.i.d Bernoulli site percolation on vertex-transitive triangular tilings of the hyperbolic plane where each vertex has degree $n\geq 7$.

 \begin{conjecture}(Conjecture 8 of \cite{BS96}) Let $G$ be a planar, connected graph.
 Let $p=\frac{1}{2}$ be the probability that a vertex is open and assume that a.s. percolation occurs in the site percolation on $G$.
 Then almost surely there are infinitely many infinite clusters. \end{conjecture}